-EMW is the trading name of EMW Law LLP, a Limited Liability Partnership and firm of solicitors authorised and regulated by the Solicitors Regulatory Authority (SRA ID 420635).
+EMW and SP Law are trading names of EMW Law LLP, a Limited Liability Partnership and firm of solicitors authorised and regulated by the Solicitors Regulation Authority (SRA ID 420635).
 Registered in England (No. OC309126) Registered office: Seebeck House, 1 Seebeck Place, Knowlhill, Milton Keynes, MK5 8FR.

 A list of members is open for inspection at each office.

 The firm has been accredited with the Lexcel Practice Management Quality Standard.

 The SRA’s rules can be found at www.sra.org.uk/code-of-conduct.page

 Whilst we endeavour to ensure that the information on this website is accurate, complete and up-to-date we make no warranties or representations in respect thereof.
 In addition, the information provided on this website is for general interest only and does not constitute legal or professional advice.
 As the application of the law can vary widely depending on the facts and circumstances, you should always take specific legal advice before taking or refraining from taking any action which may have legal consequences.
 We accept no liability for any loss suffered as a result of your use of this website or reliance on any information provided on it.

 This website may contain links to websites operated by third parties.
 Such links are provided for your convenience only and we have no control over their individual content.
 We therefore make no warranties or representations as to the accuracy or completeness of any of the information appearing in relation to any linked websites nor as to the suitability or quality of any of their products or services.